ssercpp12/FinalExam/1009_extended_xor/problem.md

 ```

 ## Hint
-For first test case, you
+In first test case, rearrange the two numbers in the follow way:
+            2 5 4 3
+      XOR   4 6 5 5
+result is:  6 4 2 1